theNewDynamic/oregonsadventurecoast.com/content/sitepages/local-industry-resources.md

 **Reader Board Policies**<br>To have your message appear on the Visitor Information Reader Board, you must comply with these Policies.
 [Reader Board Policies - PDF](/img/reader-board-policies-2024-revised-1.pdf)

-**Requests for VCB Grant Funds**<br>The VCB has very limited funds available for first time events and initial costs of a new project or program.
-These funds are based on the available budget the VCB is allotted based on Lodging Tax collections.
-A maximum of $3,000 can be awarded and an application process is required.
-Grant application: [Tourism Grant Program - CBNB PDF](/img/tourism-grant-program-cbnb.pdf).

 {{< accordions >}}

 **Sign Up for Our Local Industry Newsletter and Public Notifications of Meetings**<br>Stay up to date with the latest goings-on with community leaders and local partnerships!
 We promise not to inundate your inbox.